fuqi2515/Suzukii_WGS/README.md

 7.Demographic_history_inference
 ---
+(1) 1_GONE/1_gone.sh: script to perform GONE analysis for Chinese population.

-(1) 1_random_select_one_allele_projection.sh: script to randomly select one allele and perform projection to maximizes the number of segregating SNPs.
+(2) 2_Stairwayplot/1_random_select_one_allele_projection.sh: script to randomly select one allele and perform projection to maximizes the number of segregating SNPs.

-(2) 2_China_fold.blueprint, 2_China_fold.blueprint.sh and 2_China_fold.blueprint.plot.sh: scripts to perform Stairway Plot analysis for Chinese population.
+(3) 2_Stairwayplot/2_China_fold.blueprint, 2_China_fold.blueprint.sh and 2_China_fold.blueprint.plot.sh: scripts to perform Stairway Plot analysis for Chinese population.

-(3)
+(4)